jeffcampbell/incident-horoscope/README.md

 1. **Today's Horoscope**: Get instant cosmic insights for today's operations
 2. **Future Predictions**: Select any future date to see what the planets have in store
-3. **Planetary Positions**: View current astrological positions and their DevOps influences
+3. **Planetary Positions**: View current astrological positions and their SRE influences

 ## 🛠 Technology Stack